apache/ws-wss4j/THREAT-MODEL.md

    spoofing should be left to the SOAP stack" — *(documented:
    `ws-security-policy-stax/src/test/java/org/apache/wss4j/policy/stax/test/VulnerabliltyVectorsTest.java`*)
    are out of model. → `OUT-OF-MODEL: adversary-not-in-scope`.
+   WSS4J does, however, refuse to enforce a policy that does not belong to the operation named by the Body element (§8 P11).
+That is a consistency check on its own policy selection, not SOAPAction
+   enforcement: it does not tell the stack which operation to dispatch, it only declines to apply one operation's policy to another's message.
 2. **A SOAP parser.** WSS4J does not parse SOAP from bytes — it receives a `Document` (DOM engine) or `XMLStreamReader` (StAX engine) from the caller.
 XXE / DTD / billion-laughs defenses on the *XML-bytes-to-DOM*